The Cube (film): Plot

-After a panel briefly opens where an old man asks if he has considered that he is dead and this is what his afterlife is like, the Man is visited by a scientist who asks the Man to define reality for him.
-When the Man claims that the hammer doesn't exist, the scientist proves him wrong by throwing the hammer at one of the cube's walls causing a hole in it.
+The Man is visited by a scientist who asks the Man to define reality for him.
+When the Man claims that the scientist's hammer doesn't exist, the scientist proves him wrong by throwing the hammer at one of the cube's walls causing a hole in it.
 Arnie reprimands the scientist for breaking the wall and gives him his hammer back while he gets the wall fixed.
 Upon being unable to convince the Man, the scientist leaves hoping that the Man rots in the Cube.
 Arnie fixes the hole and leaves stating that the scientist is a real pain in the neck.

 A woman named Liza enters where she gives the Man a hint on how to get out which is "it's going to get worse before it gets better".
 Her other hint is "don't trust anybody" as she turns into an elderly-like appearance.
 After she leaves, Mr. Thomas enters stating that the Man's time is up and that he must leave.
-As the Man tries to leave through the door that Mr. Thomas claims to be the Man's door, the Man has his suspicions in which if he steps out the door, two gorillas in ballerina dresses would grab him, drag him back into the cube, throw him to the ground, and dance around him singing "Home!
-Sweet Home!"
-The Man attempts to step out and is assaulted by the ballerina-dressed gorillas (depicted as two men in gorilla suits) in the manner that he described where they substitute "home" with "the Cube."
-Mr. Thomas leaves stating that the Man is getting pretty good at predicting these things.
+The Man attempts to step out and is assaulted by two gorillas (depicted as two men in gorilla suits) tutus who grab him, drag him back into the cube, throw him to the ground, and dance around him singing "Cube!
+Sweet Cube!"

 Two comics and enter and tell jokes to the audience.
-They then turn their attention to the Man when they find that he wasn't joining in on the laughter.
-The Man stated that he just didn't feel like laughing.
+They then turn their attention to the Man when they find that he isn't joining in on the laughter.
+The Man states that he just didn't feel like laughing.
 The comics then laugh at the Man before leaving.

 A kid on a tricycle rides around the Cube mocking the Man stating that he's never going to get out of the Cube and then leaves.